Duration

 Admission criteria

-• An undergraduate degree in a cognate discipline with a weighted average mark of at least H2B (65%) in appropriate subjects or equivalent, OR
+- Have completed a bachelor degree (AQF7) in a cognate (relevant) discipline with a weighted average mark (WAM) of 65% in appropriate subjects, or equivalent.

-• At least five years documented relevant professional work experience which demonstrates the capacity to undertake the course successfully.
+- Have five years of documented relevant experience which demonstrates the capacity to undertake the course successfully.

 The University of Melbourne is committed to maintaining a transparent admissions policy by clearly communicating all entry scores to prospective students.
 Entry requirements to the University of Melbourne are regularly reviewed to ensure they align with the University's Selection and Admissions Policy.
-The entry requirements published for this course will apply from the mid-year 2026 intake onwards.
+The entry requirements published for this course will apply from the start year 2027 intake onwards.

 Where degree levels are referenced, levels align with the Australian Qualifications Framework (AQF).
 Applications are assessed against these standards.